 Periodontal therapy consists of non-surgical and surgical procedures.
-Both procedures are aimed at arresting the breakdown of the supporting structures of the teeth (including the gums) and creating a stable environment.
+Both procedures are aimed at stopping the loss of tooth-supporting bone and gum and creating a stable environment.
 Although there is no “cure” for periodontal disease, there are ways to control the progression and dramatically minimize the risk of tooth loss.

 Typically an interval of three months between appointments is effective in maintaining.
 As in many other chronic conditions, successful long-term control of the disease and prevention of tooth loss depends on continual, and possibly lifetime maintenance.